igaiga/el-training/docs/el-training.md

 - Create a database with the command `rails db:create`.
 - Check the connection to the database with the `rails db` command.
 - Create a PR on GitHub and have it reviewed.
-  - When you are working on a project and want others to review it, submit a PR in Draft or WIP (Work In Progress).
-  - If you get comments, please respond to them.
-  - In our work, we merge into the master branch when it is Approved (= LGTM, Looks Good To Me), but there are days when the reviewer is not available, so you can merge into master without review.
-    - If there are comments that need to be fixed later, please do so at that time.
+  - In business, you would merge when it is reviewed and OK, but in this training, waiting for the review will take a long time, so it is OK to merge first.

 ### Step 6: Configure RuboCop